Litee/AgentZorge/README.md

 # AgentZorge

-AgentZorge is a plugin for Resharper simplifying work with mocking libraries (currently focused on Moq).
+AgentZorge is a plugin for Resharper simplifying work with mocking libraries - currently focused on Moq and NSubstitute.
 To install the plugin use standard Resharper plugins management UI.

 ## Compatibility

 * Only C# language is supported
-* Reshareper version 8.2, 9.2, 10.0 are supported at the moment.
+* I develop new features for the latest stable version of the R# (2016.1 at the moment) and backport them upon requests

 ## Supported features